 Whether sleek or fluffy, your pets can be active and healthy in the heat.
 Provide them with access to safe, clean drinking water and some shade.

 As most veterinarians will tell you, dehydration is among the many issues affecting their feline and canine patients.
 Most dogs require about one ounce per day for every pound of body weight.
-So, for instance, if your dog is 40 pounds, it needs 40 ounces (five cups) of water daily.
+So, for instance, if your dog is forty pounds, it needs forty ounces (five cups) of water daily.

 Each cup contains eight ounces; you can use this to determine the amount of water your dog needs in a day.
-Keep in mind that other conditions like diabetes, and kidney disease, and old age may affect the amount of water your pet consumes in a day.
+Keep in mind that other conditions like diabetes, pregnancy, excessive air temperatures, kidney disease, and old age may affect the amount of water your pet consumes in a day.

 Offering a constant source of clean water is among the best thing you can do as a pet parent.